How do I turn on MFA delete for my Amazon S3 bucket?

 Activate an MFA device for the root user

-If you don't have an MFA device that's activated for the root user, then follow the instructions in Enable a virtual MFA device for your AWS account root user (console).
+If you didn't activate an MFA device for the root user, then see Enable a virtual MFA device for the root user (console).
+If you already activated an MFA device for the root user, then note the ARN.

-Run the AWS CLI configure command.
+1. Run the AWS CLI configure command.

-Important: If you configured named profiles on the AWS CLI, then you must create another profile for the root user's credentials.
+Important: If you configured named profiles in the AWS CLI, then you must create another profile for the root user's credentials.
+To configure a named profile, run the following configure command:

 aws configure --profile root_user